 Philip E. Sharpe, Jr. Community Engagement Award

-The Western Washington University Philip E. Sharpe Community Engagement Award, named in honor of former WWU Board of Trustee member and active community volunteer Phil Sharpe, is given annually to a faculty or staff member (or group of Western employees) involved in outstanding community service, including outreach and engagement activities that benefit the well-being of the community at large or individual(s) in the community.
+The Western Washington University Philip E. Sharpe Community Engagement Award, named in honor of former WWU Board of Trustee member and active community volunteer Phil Sharpe, is given annually to a staff member, faculty member, or group of Western employees involved in outstanding community service, including outreach and engagement activities that benefit the well-being of the community at large or individual(s) in the community.

 Examples of service: